uwyo-mallet/AST_Analysis/README.md

     python3 python_ast_analysis.py <sourcefiles.py>

-Multiple file paths can be specificied, it will prompt you for wether you would like to visualize graphs, and the output will be saved in 'results.csv'.
+Multiple file paths can be specificied, it will prompt you for wether you would like to visualize graphs, and the output will be saved in 'p_results.csv'.

 ---------------------------------------------------------------------------------------------------------------------